-We then obtain a separating system of size at most $19n$ by taking the union of the following families of paths. \begin{itemize} \item The edges $E(G)\backslash E(H)$ of which there are at most $15n$. \item The paths $Q_1,\ldots,Q_{2n}$. \item The edges of $H$ which are not covered by the matchings $M_1,\ldots,M_{n}$ of which there are at most $2d\sqrt{n}\le n$. \item The set of $n$ paths promised by Lemma \ref{lem_main_sparse_random_graphs}. \end{itemize}
+We leave it to the reader to verify that we then obtain a separating system of size at most $19n$ by taking the union of \begin{enumerate} \item the edges $E(G)\setminus E(H)$ of which there are at most $15n$, \item the paths $Q_1,\dots,Q_{2n}$, \item the edges of $H$ which are not covered by the matchings $M_1,\dots,M_{n}$ of which there are at most $2d\sqrt{n}\le n$, and \item the set of $n$ paths promised by Lemma~\ref{sepsys13-lem_main_sparse_random_graphs}. \end{enumerate}